1inch/multicall/README.md

 **You can see a more detailed description of the library's work in the diagrams below.**

 ### GasLimitService
-This service is used to correctly calculate the gas limit for calling a multiCall.
+This service is used to correctly calculate the gas limit for calling a MultiCall.
 The basic formula for calculating the limit is as follows:
 ```typescript
 const gasLimitForMultiCall = Math.min(gasLimitFromNode, maxGasLimit) - gasBuffer;